ThingSet/thingset.github.io/docs/spec/v0.6/mappings/mqtt.md

 A cloud service might subscribe to the CBOR topics and convert them into the JSON topic automatically so that they can be further processed by other services.

-The link to extended device data information will be published to a special topic:
+The link to extended device data information will be published to the topic:

-    report/{node-id}/cMetadataURL
+    rpt/{node-id}/cMetadataURL

 If the binary mode is used with separated IDs and values, the IDs should be published with QoS 1 and the retained flag in order to make sure they are always available and matching the values that are sent to the `/v/` topic.

-If possible, static data like firmware version should only be published once after startup (e.g. as part of a dedicated subset for static data) and may use the retained flag aswell.

-A gateway does not know which messages should have the retained flag, so the retained flags may only be suitable for cloud to device communication.
+Only static information as parts of attribute subsets may use the retained flag.
+Other data should not set the retained flag, as the data gets outdated quickly.

 ### Desires

+Desires are published by the application with QoS 1 and the retained flag set.

+The nodes must connect to the broker with a clean session (note: retained messages are also kept when connecting with clean session).
+This avoids that outdated desires are received.
+Same as for CoAP, the desires must contain all requested updates to the data in the device and not only an incremental update to the data.

 **JSON name:value map**

-    desire/{node-id}/{group-name}
+    des/{node-id}/{group-name}

 **CBOR id:value map**